Skip to Content

 via Instagram: @cheagle.klaus

 The Cheagle, or should I call them…Chibeagle?
 Chi-bea?
-Regardless of the official name, this Chihuahua Beagle mix is the perfect combination of two iconic dog breeds that produces the ideal balance in temperament.
+Regardless of the official name, this Chihuahua Beagle mix is the perfect combination of two iconic dog breeds that produces the ideal balance in both looks and temperament.

 When you cross the two, you get playful and affectionate dogs that love their humans.
 While the Chi’s protectiveness may shine through, the Beagle’s mildness balances this out.
 As such, a Cheagle can make a decent watchdog in the home.

-Thanks to the Chihuahua side, the Cheagle tends to be smaller than the Beagle.
-So while they may inherit the amazing nose of the Beagle, they’re simply too small to deploy on the field for hunting trips or search & rescue missions.
+Thanks to the Chihuahua side, the Cheagle tends to be a bit smaller than the Beagle.
+So although they may inherit the amazing nose of the Beagle, they’re simply too small to deploy on the field for hunting trips or search & rescue missions.

 RECOMMENDED: 31 Classic Chihuahua Mixes